realniraj/azure-aks-workload-report-generator/README.md

 Notes:

-- You must have permission to manage Azure AD groups to run these commands (e.g., Global Admin or Privileged role that can manage group membership).
+- You must have permission to manage Entra ID groups to run these commands (e.g., Global Admin or Privileged role that can manage group membership).
 - After adding the SP to the group, the federated identity + `azure/aks-set-context` step in the workflow will be able to acquire the non-admin kubeconfig (or admin kubeconfig depending on your group mapping).

 ### 3. Create the Federated Credential

 This is the crucial step that creates the trust.
-It tells your Azure AD application to trust authentication tokens coming from your specific GitHub repository.
+It tells your Entra ID application to trust authentication tokens coming from your specific GitHub repository.

 ```bash
 # IMPORTANT: Replace <YOUR_GITHUB_ORG/USERNAME> and <YOUR_REPO_NAME>